Pineapple Salsa Recipe

 Fresh fruit is the best choice for making fruit salsa.
 However, if you can’t get fresh ingredients, you can use frozen fruit when making fruit salsa recipes.
 Thaw the fruit and drain the excess liquid before making the salsa.

-Canned pineapple is the best substitute used in most recipes with fresh pineapple.
+Canned pineapple is the best substitute for fresh pineapple in most recipes.

 Learn how to cut a fresh pineapple.